How Much Does A Website Cost in the Philippines?

 - Basic design and functionality (Write-ups, simple slideshows of pics / videos, contact form, simple Social Media integration)

-- One year basic web hosting with unlimited data storage and unmetered bandwidth
+- One year basic web hosting (Free and Optional – clients may buy their own)

-- One month free minor revisions after website launch
+- One month free minor revisions, tweaks, bug fixes after website launch

 - Bonus – a feature here on my blog and my Facebook Page with over 2,000 likes.